JieunKwon/React_Intro/README.md

 React components can have state by setting this.state in their constructors. this.state should be considered as private to a React component that it’s defined in.

+- setState

+ this.setState({ val: 'new_val' }) can change val to new_val.

+ When you call setState in a component, React automatically updates the child components inside of it too.

 -- Example : Passing Data Through Props